Attalea speciosa: Reproduction and growth

 A. speciosa is monoecious—male and female flowers are separate, but are borne by the same plant.
 Pollination has been attributed both to insects and wind.

 Uses

 Biofuel

 In February 2008, babassu palm oil was used in a blend with coconut oil and jet fuel to power one engine of a Virgin Atlantic Boeing 747 during a flight test.

 Other

-Babassu oil can also be used in food cooking, as a lubricant, and in soap and cosmetics.
-The shell of the nut can be used to make smokeless charcoal, and flesh of the babassu nut is used to produce flour.
+Babassu oil can also be used in food cooking, as a lubricant, and in soap, pharmaceuticals and cosmetics.
+The shell of the nut can be used to make smokeless charcoal, and flesh of the babassu nut is used to produce flour for human consumption.
 Palm hearts are extracted from the tree to make a juice.
 The leaf and stalk of the babassu palm are used in building materials.
 Baskets and other handicrafts can be made from the fibre of the leaves.

 A high-protein cake with about 20% protein content is formed after oil is extracted from the fruits.
 This cake is typically used as animal feed.